Necco logo

 Your state has regulations in place regarding the total number of biological, adopted, foster, and kinship children who are permitted to live in the foster home at a given time.
 Reach out to the Licensing Specialist in your local Necco office to learn about your state’s regulations.

-Yes, of course!
-Necco is an inclusive company with no room for hate!
+Yes, absolutely!
+Necco prides itself on being an inclusive company with no room for hate.

 Foster care housing

 We love pets!
 More to the point, there aren’t any regulations that limit the number of pets permitted in the home.
-However, foster parents must inoculate each pet and provide record of such to maintain certification.
-In addition, pets must be well maintained and groomed to prevent unsanitary home conditions.
+However, foster parents must inoculate each pet and provide a record of such to maintain certification.
+In addition, pets must be well-maintained and groomed to prevent unsanitary home conditions.

-Unfortunately, no, you cannot foster without a car.
-At Necco, we require foster parents have reliable transportation because a child needs to be able to rely on their foster parent to get them where they need to be.
-Whether that be being picked up from school or even taken to sports practices or the doctor, a child needs to not only be able to get there, but trust that their parent can get them there safely.
+No, you will not be able to foster without a car.
+At Necco, we require foster parents to have reliable transportation because a child needs to be able to rely on their foster parent to get them where they need to be.
+Whether that be being picked up from school, taken to visits, sports practices, or the doctor, a child needs to not only be able to get there, but also trust that their parent can get them there safely.

 Every child requires a bedroom for sleeping.
 However, every child does not need his/her own bedroom.
-Each state does have specific requirements regarding same-sex children sharing bedrooms, and the number of total children per room.
+Each state has specific requirements regarding same-sex children sharing bedrooms, and the number of total children per room.
 Please contact your local Necco office for clarification on these regulations.

-This is more of a bedroom question.
-There are no square footage requirements of living space per household member.
+There are no square footage requirements for living space per household member.
 However, every child requires a bedroom for sleeping.

 Not all crimes are disqualifiers.
 Your local Necco Licensing Specialist can review your charges/convictions to determine eligibility.